google/heir/docs/content/en/docs/development.md

   these files, you may need to build those targets and then re-run the `refresh_all` command above.

+- Note that you will also need to install the actual `clangd` language server, e.g., `sudo apt-get install clangd` on debian/ubuntu.

 - It might be necesssary to add the path to your buildifier to VSCode, though it should be auto-detected.